7 Day Tasmania Tour in Circle - Special (STIC7)

 - Stroll through the lovely grounds of Cataract Gorge in Launceston.

 - Fully guided tour at the unique Marakoopa show Caves, includes viewing some of the best Glow Worms in Australia.

 - Majestic Cradle Mountain and its stunning highland scenery.

-- The rugged west coast - where many travellers never venture.
+- The rugged Queenstown - where many travellers never venture.

 - The Wall in the Wilderness art Gallery in Derwent Bridge.